cosmosgame/save-the-world/content/articles/index.md

       - Mean Green fallacy
     - Focus on love
       - Shadow is just another expression of lack of love
+  - Intraverts vs. Extraverts
+    - Not an either or
+    - Healing individual
+    - Healing with groups
+    - Our society needs much more empahsis on the group
+      - cohousing
   - Principles
     - Core principles
       - Love